-Extra swimming lessons for Year 3 children Children in Year 3 who were already competent swimmers were able to push on further and improve their technique.
-Children who were not able to swim were given the opportunity to get more confident in a swimming pool and begin to learn the necessary techniques for swimming.
+Children in Year 3 who were already competent swimmers were able to push on further and improve their technique.
+The top-up lessons for the Year 3 children enabled them to have a lot more confidence in the water.
+In the top up Children who were not able to swim were given the opportunity to get more confident in a swimming pool and begin to learn the necessary techniques for swimming lessons they had extra time to practice water safety. necessary teenmiques jet ommining. competent swimmers were able to push on further and improve their technique.
+Children who were not able to swim were given the opportunity to get more confident